5l1v3r1/B-Blog/README.md

-## * IMPORTANT WARNING !!!
+## :warning: IMPORTANT WARNING !!!
-**It is not a commercial product, It is not full secure for use in real website or hosting when under develop.**
+This is not a commercial product, its not secure enough to use in real website or server when under developing

-**If you run this in server you will accept any OWN RISK**
+If you run this on server, you will accept any **OWN RISK**

 # B-Blog
-A mini blog script for Web Programming course at university.
+A simple blog script, for university final associate course project degree.

-Its fully open source and published under GPL3(GNU PUBLIC LICENSE v3)
+It is completely open source and published under GPL3(GNU PUBLIC LICENSE v3)

 Anyone can fork and develop it...

 ### Features
-* Full AJAX
+* :ghost:	Full AJAX
-* Tags
+* :hash: Tags
-* Posting
+* :pencil: Posting
-* Commenting
+* :speech_balloon: Commenting
-* Categories
+* :books: Categories
-* Manage users
+* :mag: Manage users
 * & etc...